You are using very old browser. Please update your browser in order to use this website properly.

 Transforming Health at primary care level across Sub-Saharan Africa

 38 primary healthcare leaders embarked on a life-changing journey of leadership & innovation by joining the Strategic Innovation for Community Health program in Nairobi, Kenya.
 This partnership with INSEAD has empowered participants with innovative tools and methods to take a more active role in strengthening health systems.Watch the video for more insights into the program

 The 2016 Strategic Innovation for Community Health program took place in Abu Dhabi from 11-16 November.
 Watch this video to find out what some of the participants thought about the program, what they learnt and how they will implement their new innovation skills and knowledge in their day-to-day work.Read more

 Learnings from the 2017 Strategic Innovation for Community Health

 Gloria Havyarimana is an alumna of the 2017 Strategic Innovation for Community Health (STICH) program offered by Johnson & Johnson in partnership with INSEAD.
 As the Burundi Country Director for LifeNet International, Gloria had to learn to embrace change herself in order to lead her team to innovate and see their work at LifeNet differently.Watch Gloria's video

 Who can apply?

-The program is designed for senior managers and NGOs in the Middle East and emerging markets who are working in primary care, public health or chronic disease.
+The program is designed for individuals from public or private sectors and non-governmental organisations (NGOs) who strive to improve health in their communities and who want to have a real impact on the populations they serve.
 It is aimed at people faced with the challenge of developing new approaches for better health care service design and delivery in the community setting.

 How to apply